hanami/guides/content/v2.0/actions/testing.md

 ```

 <p class="notice">
-In many cases, you can rely on request tests and skip low level action testing.
+In many cases, you can rely on request tests and skip low-level action testing.
 Action tests only make sense when action logic becomes complex and you need to exercise many scenarios.
 </p>

 <p class="notice">
-It is recommended to avoid <em>test doubles</em> when writing full integration tests, as we want to verify that the whole stack is behaving as expected.
+Avoid test doubles< when writing request tests, since we want to verify that the whole stack is behaving as expected.
 </p>